labouz/laylab.me/content/now.md

 In other news, I got a package published to [CRAN](https://ctn-0094.github.io/DOPE/) for the first time!!
 The name is pretty dope.

-In other other news, we celebrated an anniversary and went to Sint Maarten/Saint Martin.
-IT WAS BEAUTIFUL.
-Highly recommend.
+In other other news, we celebrated an anniversary and went to Sint Maarten/Saint Martin. ✨IT WAS BEAUTIFUL✨ Highly recommend.
 I had very minimal worry about COVID while on the island.
 Because of cruise liners not sailing at the moment, there were significantly less tourists which, I feel, allowed me a much more authentic experience.

 {{< figure src="/images/st-maarten.jpg" class="center-inline" width="400px" >}} {{< figure src="/images/st-maarten-building.jpg" class="center-inline" width="400px" >}}